harrylb14/harrylb14/README.md

 ### Hi there 👋
 - 🎓 University of Oxford Chemistry graduate breaking into the world of tech!
 - 💻 Currently working as a Software Engineer at [Solirius Consulting](https://www.solirius.com/)
-- 📖 Interested in learning all things Python.
+- 📖 Interested in learning all things Python and DevOps
 - 👯 I’m always looking for projects to collaborate on
 - 🎸 Fun fact: I play guitar in a touring band
   <br/>